daudix/daudix.one/_posts/2023-06-12-gemini-exploring-the-cozy-world-of-capsules-and-space.md

 > For more accurate and in-depth answer to this question see [Project Gemini FAQ](https://gemini.circumlunar.space/docs/faq.gmi)

-Gemini is how some people call it - "smol web" - web without distracting elements such as ads, stylesheets that define website look, various tracking scripts, cookies and etc.
+Gemini is how some people call it - "smol web" - <abbr title="World Wide Web (WWW)">web</abbr> without distracting elements such as ads, stylesheets that define website look, various tracking scripts, cookies and etc.

 Gemini has its own aesthetics, it feels cozy, is small, has its own community, and are easy to use